make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Pel1can111](https://github.com/Pel1can111) for assisting with support for Timeguard WFPIR motion light controller.
 - [ShiGhost](https://github.com/ShiGhost) for assisting with support for Keyun RGB chandelier fans.
 - [knowc](https://github.com/knowc) for assisting with support for Hydrotherm Dynamic/X8 Gen 6 water heaters.
+- [Waz-Cpt](https://github.com/Waz-Cpt) for contributing support for a dual dimmer module.
+- [wizu](https://gitub.com/wizu) for contributing improvements to NAC AP470 purifier.